Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 O here.
 Beam path looks good!
 At 22:00, rerunning PhiP using preset callibration.
 Got error:
     Exception: Getting status failed: Time out while waiting for hardware unit to respond.
 Error persists after killing terminal.
 Checking kinesis and APT user confirms that it is one of the Thorlab motors; in particular, Bob HWP.
 Unplugged and replugged motor, homed--dial reads about 40 degrees.
+Properly dswhutdown manager object after the fact as well.
 Will need to recallibrate.

 ## 7/21/23
 MP: A